adasjusk/KillC/README.md

 # KillC Official Plugin
 > [!WARNING]
-> This is the official page for this plugin; any other fork/plugin that uses kill is not managed by me.<br>
-> This plugin is safe to use, because any other fork/plugin that uses /kill could have exploits!!!
+> This is the official page for this plugin.
+This plugin is safe to use,<br> because any other fork/plugin that uses /kill could have exploits!!!

-Kill commands with configurable options for **Paper / Folia**, **Velocity** and **Fabric** servers.

 ## Downloads